 All placements are closely 'matched' to ensure that the needs of the children and young people are met by the skills and experience of foster carers.
 Many of our foster carers have a wealth of experience or specialisms.
-Capstone has designated Placements and Duty Co-Ordinators in the Referral and Placements Team who are the first point of contact for enquiries about placement choices and who liaise closely with supervising social workers, foster carers and local authorities to ensure the best possible match for the child/young person and foster carers.
+Capstone has a dedicated Placements Team who are the first point of contact for enquiries about placement choices and who liaise closely with supervising social workers, foster carers and local authorities to ensure the best possible match for the child/young person and foster carers.